resort-io/nyaa-watcher/README.md

 ## Features

-* Monitors a Nyaa user's RSS feed and downloads torrent files based upon tags and/or regular expressions.
+* Monitors a Nyaa user's RSS feed and downloads torrent files based upon substrings and/or regular expressions.
 * Notifies Discord channels via webhooks when a torrent file is downloaded.

 ## Usage